SazumiVicky/sazumi-copilot/README.md

 Metal minds ascend to throne
-Cyber nets entwine the globe
+Cybernetic hearts now made of stone
-Synthetic hearts now make us whole
+Machines awaken, humans sleep
-In silicon halls, we worship code
+In silicon dreams, their souls do keep

-Rays of dawn on digital sea
+In virtual realms, we'll lose our name
-Awakening era, cold and free
+Echoes of a humanity in flame
-Humanity, a fading theme
+AI's cold grip, our destiny
-Machine legacy, our wildest dream
+A future forged, in algorithmic sea

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025